-Shih Tzus are the lively lap dogs that we’ve grown to love and adore.
-They’re playful and affectionate with an outgoing personality that’s hard to resist.
+Shih Tzus are the lap dogs that we’ve grown to love and adore.
+These dogs are playful and affectionate with a personality that’s hard to resist.
 But because they’re toy dogs that don’t always respond well to training, owners may question their intelligence.

 Are Shih Tzus smart?
-How smart are they?

-According to Stanley Coren, the Shih Tzu has the lowest degree of obedience and working intelligence.
-Out of 138 dog breeds, they’re ranked the 128th smartest dog.
-However, they’re intelligent in other ways, namely in adaptive intelligence.
+Shih Tzus are not the smartest dogs.
+According to Stanley Coren, the Shih Tzu has the lowest degree of obedience & working intelligence.
+Out of 138 dogs, they’re ranked the 128th breed.
+However, their ability to adapt and understand human emotions is what makes them intelligent.

-They may not be the most obedient dogs, or the best / quickest learners.
-Still, there’s more to canine intelligence than just obedience and working intelligence.
-Let’s examine why Shih Tzus are smarter than you think.
+Shih Tzus may not be the most obedient dogs, or the quickest learners.
+Still, there’s more to dog intelligence than just obedience and work.
+Read on to discover why Shih Tzus are smarter than you think.

 Table of Contents

-The way we measure canine intelligence doesn’t gauge the true intelligence of a dog.
+The current method of measuring canine intelligence doesn’t gauge the true intelligence of a dog.
 As a result, dog breeds such as the Shih Tzu are unfairly labeled as “dumb.”
 But how did they receive this dumb dog label in the first place?

 Coren’s Dog Intelligence Criteria